Thurman, Sue M.

-MAR.
-11, 1998 SESSION: Caring for her terminally-ill mother, 1973-1975; returning to Boston and beginning a new career as a general fund raiser; directing a quilt museum in Lowell, Mass.; and her beliefs that what sustained her through the years was altruism, acute powers of observation, and determination.
+Caring for her terminally-ill mother, 1973-1975; returning to Boston and beginning a new career as a general fund raiser; directing a quilt museum in Lowell, Massachusetts; and her beliefs that what sustained her through the years was altruism, acute powers of observation, and determination.

-Biographical/Historical Note: Sue M. Thurman (1927- ) was an art administrator in Louisville, Ky., New Orleans, La., and Boston, Mass.
-Thurman received a M.A. at Bethel Women's College, University of Ky., 1950 and in art and archeology from Columbia University in 1953.
-She taught at Wilmington College, Ohio, 1950-1951, and held directorships at the Junior Art Gallery, Louisville Free Public Library, Ky.
+Biographical/Historical Note: Sue M. Thurman (1927- ) was an art administrator in Louisville, Kentucky, New Orleans, Louisiana, and Boston, Massachusetts.
+Thurman received a M.A. at Bethel Women's College, University of Kentucky, 1950 and in art and archeology from Columbia University in 1953.
+She taught at Wilmington College, Ohio, 1950-1951, and held directorships at the Junior Art Gallery, Louisville Free Public Library, Kentucky.
 (1954-1957), the Isaac Delgado Museum of Art, New Orleans, La.
 (1957-1961), the Institute of Contemporary Art, Boston (1961-1968) and the New England Quilt Museum (1991-1992).
 She was Vice-President for Development at Cranbrook Academy of Art (1970-1973) and has served as consultant and director to various development and fundraising initiatives.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.